aeternity/aepp-sdk-python/docs/intro/install.rst

     >>>

 .. hint::
-  The mimimum required python version is 3.6 but 3.7 is recommended!
+  The mimimum required python version is 3.7

 Install the SDK